jdolphin5/FinSight/README.md

 # FinSight
-In development - software to analyse and visualise trends in historical stock data
+In development - Full-stack Web App to analyse and visualise trends in historical stock data